- Purchase the complete Expat Arrivals Bengaluru Guide (PDF)

 Taxi cabs are more expensive than buses and rickshaws, but are a more comfortable way to get around.
 They run on a meter and are usually modern, air-conditioned cars with drivers who know the city well.

 Passengers may need to book their services over the phone, usually in advance, especially if they plan on travelling during rush hour.
-Ride-hailing services such as Uber and Ola Cabs are also operational in the city.
+Ride-hailing services such as Uber and Ola Cabs are often more convenient than regular taxis.

 Driving in Bengaluru